Predictive coding: Challenges

-As a mechanistic theory, predictive coding has not been mapped out physiologically on the neuronal level.
-One of the biggest challenges to the theory has been the imprecision of exactly how prediction error minimization works.
+One of the biggest challenges to test predictive coding has been the imprecision of exactly how prediction error minimization works.
 In some studies, the increase in BOLD signal has been interpreted as error signal while in others it indicates changes in the input representation.
 A crucial question that needs to be addressed is what exactly constitutes error signal and how it is computed at each level of information processing.
 Another challenge that has been posed is predictive coding's computational tractability.
 According to Kwisthout and van Rooij, the subcomputation in each level of the predictive coding framework potentially hides a computationally intractable problem, which amounts to “intractable hurdles” that computational modelers have yet to overcome.
-Ransom and Fazelpour (2015) indicate "Three Problems for the Predictive Coding Theory of Attention".

 Future research could focus on clarifying the neurophysiological mechanism and computational model of predictive coding.